 – Murray Stewart, MD, Chief Medical Officer

-Rare genetic disorders of obesity may be caused by an impaired melanocortin-4 receptor (MC4R) pathway resulting from genetic variants.
+Rare genetic diseases of obesity may be caused by an impaired melanocortin-4 receptor (MC4R) pathway resulting from genetic variants.
 Setmelanotide, Rhythm’s investigational drug which is an MC4R agonist, has the potential to restore the function of an impaired MC4R pathway, and in doing so, help to reduce hunger and body weight in individuals living with these diseases.
-Rhythm is currently focused on investigating the efficacy and safety of setmelanotide in the treatment of several rare genetic disorders.
+Rhythm is currently focused on investigating the efficacy and safety of setmelanotide in the treatment of several rare genetic diseases.